JulianKeller/cs425-backdoor/eviltwin/EvilTwin_Setup.md

 5.5 Ensure the wireless card is not connected to internet
 	`nmcli con`
-	Disconnect from the network that is connected to our adapter `nmcli con down <UUID>`
+	Disconnect from the network that is connected to our adapteriw `nmcli con down <UUID>`

 6. Enable the wireless adapter